rgitrepo/kubernetes-beginner-to-pro/docs/day9/reasons-for-pvc-pending-state.md

 ---
 ### Three States of a PVC

 A Persistent Volume Claim (PVC) in Kubernetes can be in one of three states:

-Pending:
+1. **Pending**:
-The PVC is created, but it has not yet been bound to a PV.
-This typically occurs when no suitable PV is available that meets the PVC's requirements.
+   - The PVC has been created, but it has not yet been bound to a Persistent Volume (PV).
+This state typically occurs when there is no available PV that meets the PVC’s specified requirements, such as storage size, access mode, or StorageClass.

-Bound:
+2. **Bound**:
-The PVC has successfully found a matching PV and is now bound to it.
-The storage is available for use by the pod.
+   - The PVC has successfully been matched with a suitable PV, and the PVC is now bound to that PV.
+Once in this state, the storage is available for use by the pod that requested it.

-Lost:
+3. **Lost**:
-This state occurs when a PVC was previously bound to a PV, but the PV is no longer available or has been deleted.
-This might happen if the underlying storage is removed or if there’s a configuration error.
+   - This state occurs when a PVC was previously bound to a PV, but the PV is no longer available or has been deleted.
+This can happen if the underlying storage is removed or if there is a configuration error that causes the PV to become unavailable.

 [Back to Table of Contents](#table-of-contents)